MrAziz-Bek/learning/readme.md

 # Learning Repo
 - This `learning` repo is about only learning not making projects.
-Here you'll find the subjects that interests you, and also documentation about topics, code examples and so on.
+Here you'll find the subjects that interests you, and also documentation of topics, code examples and so on.